-Who is Responsible for Repairing the Meter Box?
+Who is Responsible for Repairing the Utilities Meter Box?

 Nearly 40 years ago, when we first designed our door and frame units for the electricity boards, it was quite clear cut: the electricity (and gas) boards owned and were responsible for the meter boxes.
 However, when the industry was deregulated, these companies were no longer necessarily the billing company and so they no longer had this responsibility.